pluralsh/documentation/pages/getting-started/manage-git-repositories/sharing-git-repositories.md

 This will generate a new keypair and automatically register the public key with the Plural API.
 You should be able to see it listed [here](https://app.plural.sh/profile/keys) in our web app and the keypair will be stored in `~/.plural/identity`.

+If the user has not set up their plural cli yet, they'll need to run `plural login` to set up a local access token for your cli and other config files before running `plural crypto setup-keys`.

 ### Share the repository

 To share a repo, use the following command: